-The National Board for the 2018/2019 term is comprised of 8 officers elected by the National Council.
+The National Board for the 2018/2019 term was comprised of 8 officers elected by the National Council and 13 appointed directors.

 I am originally from Croatia.
 I moved to the UK in 2014 in pursuit of better education, and I have graduated with a degree in Law and Politics from Queen Mary, University of London, and expect to graduate with an LLM degree in International Business Law in the coming December from the same university.